Introduction to Photoshop Software

 How to Create Metal Text Effect in Photoshop?

-However, here our focus area is to explain metal text effect in Photoshop.
-Below are the steps to follow for creating metal text effect in Photoshop:
+However, here our focus area is to explain the metal text effect in Photoshop.
+Below are the steps to follow for creating a metal text effect in Photoshop:

 Step 1: Create a new document by clicking on the Photoshop icon.

 Step 2: Create a new document by clicking on the File Option on the top left corner.
 A dialog box will appear to select a new file option from the dialog box.
-A pop-up window will appear to select the width, height, resolution, and Color mode according to your requirement.
+According to your requirement, a pop-up window will appear to select the width, height, resolution, and Color mode.
 Keep background content as white.

 Step 3: Press D on your keyboard.
-This will reset foreground and background color to its default if needed, which will set the background color as black.
-After that press Alt+ Backspace to fill background color as black.
+This will reset the foreground and background color to its default if needed, which will set the background color as black.
+After that, press Alt+ Backspace to fill the background color as black.

 Step 4: Now add one blank layer by clicking on the new layer option on the bottom left corner (second icon) of the screen.
 This will add one blank layer above the background layer name as Layer 1.

-Step 5: Now we need to fill layer 1 with gray color.
-To do this click on Edit option on the top left corner of the screen.
-Then select Fill option from the displayed window.
+Step 5: Now, we need to fill layer 1 with gray color.
+To do this, click on the Edit option on the top left corner of the screen.
+Then select the Fill option from the displayed window.
 We can also press Shift+F5 as a shortcut.
-A pop-up window will appear which will ask the user about the desired color.
+A pop-up window will appear, which will ask the user about the desired color.
 Click on Color, a palate of color will appear.
-Type RGB code for gray color as 195,195,195 and then click Ok.
+Type RGB code for gray color as 195,195,195, and then click Ok.
 Layer 1 will be filled with gray color.

-Step 6: Now the next step is to add noise.
-For this click on the Filter menu in the toolbar and then select Noise form the options > Add Noise.
+Step 6: Now, the next step is to add noise.
+For this, click on the Filter menu in the toolbar and then select Noise from the options > Add Noise.
 Select Amount to be 151 % to provide a good amount of noise to document.
 Check that Distribution should be Gaussian and Monochromatic is also ticked, then click okay.

-Step 8: Motion Blur is not able to blur the images around the edges as shown above.
-To remove this we have to crop the edges of the image.
-For this select Crop tool and then click at the top left corner from where the good part of the image starts.
+Step 8: Motion Blur is not able to blur the images around the edges, as shown above.
+To remove this, we have to crop the edges of the image.
+For this, select the Crop tool and then click at the top left corner from where the good part of the image starts.
 Then drag the mouse to the right bottom corner where the good part of the image ends.
 Click Ok.

-Step 9: Now the next task is to add text in the image.
-For this select the text T tool and then select the desired font.
-After that type the text at the desired location.
-After you had written the text click on the checkmark provided on the left corner of the text box.
+Step 9: Now, the next task is to add text to the image.
+For this, select the text T tool and then select the desired font.
+After that, type the text at the desired location.
+After you had written the text, click on the checkmark provided on the left corner of the text box.

 Step 10: Your text may be too small to see on the screen.
-To increase font size select free transform tool from the edit menu.
-To resize text hold Shift Key and drag any corner keeping the aspect ratio the same.
-To move text click anywhere inside the bounding box and drag it.
+To increase the font size, select the free transform tool from the edit menu.
+To resize text, hold Shift Key and drag any corner keeping the aspect ratio the same.
+To move text, click anywhere inside the bounding box and drag it.
 Press enter after editing text.

 Step 13: We have to add Bevel and Emboss layer style.
-To do this select the text layer and click on, to add a layer style.
-A dialog box will appear, select Bevel and Emboss from the box.
-A pop will appear select style as Inner Bevel, technique as Chisel Hard, depth as 500%, and size as 7 px.
+To do this, select the text layer and click on, to add a layer style.
+A dialog box will appear; select Bevel and Emboss from the box.
+A pop will appear in select style as Inner Bevel, technique as Chisel Hard, depth as 500%, and size as 7 px.
 Now click on Glass contour and change its style as the ring.
 Tick mark on Anti-aliased option.
 Click okay to finish this command.

 Step 14: The next step is to add a Gradient Overlay Layer Style to the image.
 Now select Gradient Overlay Style from the layer menu toolbar.
-A pop-up appears which will ask the user about the blend mode, opacity, gradient, Style, Angle, and Scale.
-By default, select the right gradient according to the current foreground and background colors, but if some other gradient is selected choose the right color.
+A pop-up appears, which will ask the user about the blend mode, opacity, gradient, Style, Angle, and Scale.
+By default, select the right gradient according to the current foreground and background colors, but choose the right colour if some other gradient is selected.
 Select Blend Mode as Overlay and Opacity as 70%.
 This will add the initial lighting effect to the text.
 Click Ok.
 The effect is now added to the image.

-Step 15: Next we have to add a new layer set to overlay blend mode.
-To do this click on Layer1 and hold the ALT key.
-Then select the new layer option, a pop-up will appear which will ask about color, mode, and opacity.
-Tick mark on the option, use the previous layer to create a clipping mask, mode as overlay, and opacity 100 %.
+Step 15: Next, we have to add a new layer set to overlay blend mode.
+To do this, click on Layer1 and hold the ALT key.
+Then select the new layer option, a pop-up will appear, which will ask about color, mode, and opacity.
+Tick mark on the option, use the previous layer to create a clipping mask, mode as an overlay, and opacity 100 %.
 Click on Ok a new layer will appear.

-Step 17: Clouds created in the previous step needs to be smoothed so that it will more be highlighted and shadowed.
+Step 17: Clouds created in the previous step need to be smoothed to be highlighted and shadowed more.
 This can be done by blurring it.
-To do this click on Filter > Blur > Gaussian Blur.
+To do this, click on Filter > Blur > Gaussian Blur.
 A pop will appear set pixels as 10.Then click okay.
 A new look will appear as shown below.